ucn-triumf/ucndata/ucndata/docs/ucncycle.md

 #### Notes

-* This function makes use of `ucnrun.modify_ptiming`, which resets all saved histograms and hits
+* This function makes use of `ucnrun._modify_ptiming`, which resets all saved histograms and hits

 #### Signature